RaviTeja110820/aws/AWS Essentials.md

 ***S3 One Zone-IA*** is ideal for infrequently accessed data that does not require high availability.

+>***Amazon Elastic Transcoder*** lets you convert media files that you have stored in Amazon Simple Storage Service (Amazon S3) into media files in the formats required by consumer playback devices.

 ***Amazon Simple Storage Service (Amazon S3)*** is a service that provides object-level storage.
 Amazon S3 stores data as objects within buckets.
 >*Amazon S3 buckets* cannot be attached to Amazon EC2 instances.